 You just need to make a decision that you’re going to improve in an area or areas of your life that you need to develop.
 This could be your career, personal relationships, fitness, finances, hobbies and the list goes on.

 To achieve that development you need to give yourself permission to make as many mistakes as you need to.
 This is all part of the process of working through the challenge and becoming better.
 Failing and learning lead to progress and eventually success.

 At the end of the day, you either get bitter or you get better because all of us are carrying with us some form of trauma or negative experiences that have happened in life.
 The sum total of which can shape the way you see the world.

 This can create a conflict within, draining energy that could be used focusing on the solution and becoming better.
 We all know someone who bounces backward and forwards between trying to improve/change and sabotaging their own progress.
 I’m sure if we are honest we’ve all been that person at one time or another.

-This is pretty common for the general population when entering a new environment of self improvement in areas that they’re not familiar with, e.g. health, wellness, and fitness.
-They’ll ping pong and yo-yo, going backwards and forwards, up and down between progress and regression.
+This is pretty common for the general population when entering a new environment of self-improvement in areas that they’re not familiar with, e.g. health, wellness, and fitness.
+They’ll ping pong and yo-yo, going backward and forwards, up and down between progress and regression.
 So, what can we do to become better in these areas?

 We just need to move forward

 It sounds really simple, right?
 Well, there’s a bit more depth to it.